Hi-Point carbine: Legality

 The Hi Point Carbine has since been designated an assault weapon in the State of Connecticut with the April 4, 2013 signing of Public Act 13-3.
 It has been similarly designated by the State of New York with the signing of the NY SAFE Act and as of mid-2013, purchase of any of the unaltered carbines has been restricted to law enforcement officers.
-However, in 2014 a company developed a shield that prevents the firearm operator from wrapping his or her hand around the pistol grip, which means that legally the pistol grip is not a pistol grip within the definition of such under the SAFE Act.
-With the shield fitted, Hi-Point carbines are again legal to own in New York state.
+In 2014, a company developed a shield that prevents the firearm operator from wrapping their hand around the pistol grip.
+With the shield fitted, the grip no longer meets the SAFE Act's definition of a pistol grip, so Hi-Point carbines with the shield are legal to own in New York state.

 Popularity

 Hi-Point 995 with Advanced Technology, Inc. stock and 15-round magazine.

 The carbine was listed as the seventh most popular pistol caliber carbine in 2019.
 Some 28,000 were made and sold in 1998 alone, and it continues to sell well.
 After the success of the 9mm Model 995, the Model 4095 was created in the .40 S&W caliber.
 It shares much of the success of the Model 995.
 The Model 4595TS is a success and shares the popularity of the smaller-caliber versions.

 Hi-Point carbines consistently scored high in evaluations run by Gun Tests Magazine.

 The Hi-Point Carbine was one of the firearms used by Eric Harris during the Columbine High School massacre.